Connect with others who understand.

 4 Facts To Know: Latest Research on CML

-Medically reviewed by Leonora Valdez Rojas, M.D.
+Medically reviewed by Leonora Valdez-Rojas, M.D.

 Written by Emily Wagner, M.S.

-Chronic myeloid leukemia (CML) research is constantly advancing, leading to new and improved treatments that help improve the prognosis (outlook) of people living with the disease.
-New treatments now help people with blood cancers live longer, healthier lives.
-Scientists are not only developing new medications but also refining existing ones to make treatment plans more manageable and effective.
+New treatments may help some people with blood cancers live longer, healthier lives.
+Scientists are developing new medications and improving existing ones to help make treatment plans easier to follow and more effective.

-What We Currently Know About CML
+What We Know About Chronic Myeloid Leukemia

 • Red blood cells, which carry oxygen throughout the body